Cornell-Allogators/smolVLA-FPGA-Accelerator/report/sections/03-analytical-modeling.typ

 #include "../figures/analytical-modeling/macs-standard.typ"

 *Methodology and Assumptions*:
 Our MACs calculation assumes per-image processing for the Vision Encoder with an input sequence length of $L=1024$ patches.
-For the VLM Backbone, we assume a single-camera mode with a sequence length of $L=113$ (64 visual tokens + 48 text tokens + 1 state token).
+For the VLM Backbone, we assume a single-camera mode with a sequence length of $L=113$ (compressed 1024 --> 64 visual tokens + 48 text tokens + 1 state token).
 The Action Expert is modeled with a prediction horizon of $L=50$ and 10 diffusion steps.
 Notably, we assume efficient KV reuse: the Cross-Attention Key/Value projections for the VLM context are computed only once per inference, while Query projections and Attention scores are computed at each diffusion step.
-The architecture uses Grouped Query Attention ($H_q=12, H_("kv")=4$) with a head dimension of $D_h=60$.
+The architecture uses Grouped Query Attention ($H_q=12, H_("kv")=4$) with a head dimension of $D_h=80$ (Action Expert).

 *Computational Demand Summary*

 Based on the parameters derived from the codebase and the specific configuration for this deployment (Single Camera, 113 VLM tokens), we calculate the total Multiply-Accumulate (MAC) operations per inference.

 Crucially, for the *Action Expert*, we utilize a static optimization for the Cross-Attention layers: the Key and Value matrices for the VLM context are computed *once* per inference, as the context remains static across the 10 diffusion steps.
 Only the Query projections and the attention scores/updates are computed dynamically at each step.
+The Action Expert uses $H_q=12, H_("kv")=4, D_h=80$, while the VLM Backbone uses $H_q=15, H_("kv")=5, D_h=64$.

-#include "../figures/analytical-modeling/compute-constraint.typ"
+#include "../figures/analytical-modeling/macs-model-breakdown.typ"

 == Resource Constraints
 === Compute Resource Constraints